 While data is fast emerging as to the early responses to CAR T-cell therapy, most of the patients participating in these clinical trials have only been followed for a relatively short time.
 Following these trial participants over the long term will provide information as to the length of their responses.
 It is important for more pediatric and adult patients to be enrolled in clinical trials.
 Larger study samples, evaluated over more extended periods, will help researchers further understand the impact of this type of therapy, ways to reduce its toxicity and improve the management of adverse side effects.

 Enrolling in a Trial

+Many CAR-T cell therapies are being studied in clinical trials.
 Talk with your doctor about whether participation in a CAR T-cell therapy clinical trial is an option for you.
 Obtaining another opinion from a hematologist-oncologist (a blood cancer specialist), may be helpful in finding additional clinical-trial information as well.
-When you discuss CAR T-cell therapy as a potential treatment option for you, it may be helpful to have
+When you and your doctor discuss CAR T-cell therapy as a potential treatment option for you, it may be helpful to have

 - A list of questions to ask concerning risks versus benefits of such a trial (click here for lists of suggested questions).